senaite/senaite.app.listing/docs/About.rst

 About
 =====

-The SENAITE.CORE.LISTING is a ReactJS based listing component for SENAITE CORE.
+This package provides a ReactJS based listing component for SENAITE.

 Installation